couchbaselabs/touchbase/README.md

 If you lack any one of these things, proper installation and setup can be seen in <a href="PREREQUISITES.md">PREREQUISITES.md</a>.

 ### Getting the Project
 The simplest way to get Touchbase is simply to clone it to wherever you choose.
-Keep track of this directory, as you will have to navigate to it in the future.
-The clone link can be seen in the bottom right corner of the home page for Touchbase.
+Keep track of the directory where you clone the Touchbase repo, as you will have to navigate to it in the future.

-Simply navigate to the directory in your shell where you want to keep the project folder and run:
+Simply navigate to the directory where you want to keep Touchbase (Documents, Desktop, etc.) in your command line (Terminal) where you want to keep the project folder and run the following command:

 ````$ git clone https://github.com/couchbaselabs/touchbase.git````